 Disrupting Education?
 Experimental Evidence on Technology-Aided Instruction in India

-While school enrollment has increased substantially in developing countries over the past twenty years, learning levels remain low.
+While school enrollment has increased substantially in low- and middle-income countries over the past twenty years, learning levels remain low.
 In response to low levels of learning, educational technology is seen as a promising solution to help improve learning outcomes.
-Despite excitement around the use and promising benefits of education technology, evidence to date on its impacts and cost-effectiveness is mixed.
+Despite excitement around the use and promising benefits of education technology, there is limited evidence to date on its impacts and cost-effectiveness.
 Researchers evaluated a computer-based adaptive learning platform (Mindspark) for secondary school students in urban India to measure the impact of customized learning technology on student test scores.
-The program increased test scores across all groups of students and was cost effective compared to traditional schooling models.
+The program increased test scores across all groups of students and was cost-effective compared to traditional schooling models.

-Researchers partnered with Educational Initiatives to study the “Mindspark” program.
-Mindspark is a computer-assisted learning (CAL) software that provides students with personalized instruction.
+Developed by Educational Initiatives, Mindspark is a computer-assisted learning (CAL) software that provides students with personalized instruction.
 At the time of the study, it had been used by over 400,000 students, had a database of over 45,000 test questions, and administered over one million questions across its users every day.
-Mindspark is interactive and uses a set of games, videos, and activities that pull from a database of over 45,000 questions to test students and provide explanations and feedback.
-A key feature of the Mindspark program is its ability to use data to identify the learning level of every student, deliver customized content targeted at this level, and dynamically adjust to the student’s progress.
-Mindspark can be delivered through desktop computers, laptops, and tablets, and it can be used online or offline; and, it can be implemented in school classrooms, or in after-school programs, or through self-guided study.
+Mindspark is interactive and uses a set of games, videos, and activities based on an extensive body of high-quality instructional materials to continuously assess students while also providing thorough explanations and feedback.
+A key feature of the Mindspark platform is its ability to use data to identify the learning level of every student, deliver customized content targeted at this level, and dynamically adjust to the student’s progress.
+Mindspark can be delivered through computers, tablets, and smartphones; it can be used online or offline; and, it can be implemented in school classrooms, in after-school programs, or through self-guided study.

-Among students offered the free voucher, 58 percent attended the Mindspark program.
-The Mindspark program increased learning levels across all groups of students and was cost-effective compared to other instruction types.
+Among students offered the free voucher, 58 percent attended the Mindspark centers.
+Receiving vouchers to attend Mindspark centers increased learning levels across all groups of students and was cost-effective compared to other instruction types.

-School Test Scores: Researchers also used administrative data on student tests scores at their schools to measure their performance in material at their official grade level.
-In Hindi, for which students were initially less behind and Mindspark presented material at students’ official grade levels in Hindi since the learning gap was smaller, had positive impacts on school test scores.
+School Test Scores: Researchers also used administrative data on student test scores at their schools to measure their performance in material at their official grade level.
+Mindspark, which presented material at students’ official grade levels in Hindi since the learning gap was smaller, had positive impacts on school test scores.
 In math, the program had no effect.
 Researchers hypothesized that since students were usually several years behind in math, the school exams would still be beyond their learning level, even if they had made some improvements.

-Cost Effectiveness: Mindspark was cost effective in comparison to other common alternatives.
+Cost-Effectiveness: Mindspark was cost-effective.
 The per-student monthly cost of the program was around INR 1000 (around US$15) per month, compared to a cost of around INR 1500 (US$22) per month in spending per student at the public schools from where the students came in Delhi.
 Researchers expect that the program cost per student would decrease to under US$2 if it were scaled up to a larger number of students.

-Use of Results: These evaluation results are being used by the program implementers, Educational Initiatives, to set up potential scale-ups of the intervention in government schools in multiple states.
-These scale-ups, which are still at the design stage, are expected to integrate Mindspark into classroom settings within government schools.
+These evaluation results are being used by the program implementers, Educational Initiatives, to set up potential scale-ups of the intervention in government schools in multiple states.
+One at-scale randomized evaluation in Rajasthan is integrating Mindspark into classroom settings within government schools.